OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/readme.md

     + There seems to be no ready-made converter from ePub to TEI P5.
 [OxGarage](http://www.tei-c.org/oxgarage/) provides a tool for the opposite direction.
     + Writing the XSLT could be trivial though.
 The ePub container contains a single xhtml file per page.

+## General design

+The edition should be conceived of as a corpus of tei files that are grouped by means of xinclude.
+This way, volumes can be constructed as single Tei files containing a `<group/>` of tei files and a volume specific `<front/>` and `<back/>`

 ## ePub conversion

 - ePub container: